acburdine/hideNsneak/README.md

 * `_cmd` --> frontend interface
 * `_deployer` --> backend commands and structs
 * `main.go` --> where the magic happens
-* `secrets.go` --> a file that you write yourself, with all your secret stuff

 Contributions